snail-unamur/fuzze-evaluation/README.md

 To make mutants of a tour, several scripts are available in the `scripts` directory.
 Each script is a stub for the main flow tour using each strategy of the tool.

 After the mutants are generated, simply run odoo using the config file `odoo_config.cfg` (made using the template) and add the argument `--test-tags fuzze` to run the tests.

+Results of the previous evaluation are available in [fuzze-evaluation/evaluation/data/](evaluation/data/).